Portfolio Guidance for International Students

 This guidance is also relevant for the following students as they are also required to submit a digital portfolio as part of their application:

-- BA (Hons) Architecture and Design (RIBA Part 1 Exemption) - EU students, mature students/ those coming from a non-traditional academic background and part-time students.
+- BA (Hons) Architecture (RIBA Part 1 Exemption) - mature students/ those coming from a non-traditional academic background and part-time students.

-If you are a full-time UK-based home student applying to a course within the School of Architecture and Design please see your specific portfolio guidance here.
+If you are a full-time UK-based home student, or an EU student currently living and studying in the UK, applying to a course within the School of Architecture and Design please see your specific portfolio guidance here.

 - Be relevant